 Upscale Activities: Traverse Skyline Drive, the winding scenic drive that runs through Shenandoah National Park.
 One of the park’s four entrances is only a few miles from the inn, giving you a prime access point to the route.
 Stop along the way to hike through some of Virginia’s most magnificent landscapes.

-Hazel Mountain Overlook. photo credit: Samantha Brooke, IG account: @samanthabrookephoto
+Hazel Mountain Overlook. photo credit: Samantha Brooke, @samanthabrookephoto

 Spend a day wine tasting when you visit The Inn at Little Washington.
 The Fauquier County Wine Trail stretches north of Washington and has almost 30 wineries and cideries, including Linden Vineyards, Delaplane Cellars, Philip Carter Winery, and RdV Vineyards, an exclusive appointment-only winery where your visit entails an in-depth tour of the property and a tasting paired with locally-sourced cheese and charcuterie.

-RDV Vineyards (Delaplane). photo credit: Jeff Maurtizen, IG account: @jeffmauritzen
+RDV Vineyards (Delaplane). photo credit: Jeff Maurtizen, @jeffmauritzen

 History comes alive during educational and hands-on tours at this famed destination.

 The Governor’s Palace at Colonial Williamsburg.
-Photo credit: Mark Atkinson, IG account: @me_atkinson
+Photo credit: Mark Atkinson, @me_atkinson

 Luxurious Lodging: If you’re interested in getting a little extra luxury during a visit to Colonial Williamsburg, stay at The Williamsburg Inn, an alluring inn just steps away from the Revolutionary City.
 This pet-friendly establishment offers world-class dining, recreation and amenities, such as a full-service spa, tennis courts, two outdoor pools (one of which is heated), and an indoor pool at the spa, as well as complimentary shuttle service around the grounds of Colonial Williamsburg.
 Child care services can also be arranged by request.